 Introduction

 The potato/tomato psyllid, Bactericera cockerelli (Šulc) (Hemiptera: Triozidae), is a small sternorrhynchan insect pest of solanaceous crops such as potato, tomato, cape gooseberry, tobacco, pepper, eggplant and tamarillo (Knowlton and Thomas 1934, Wallis 1955, Martin 2008, Aguilar et al. 2013).
-First discovered in Colorado (Šulc 1909), potato psyllids have a history closely tied to potato growing regions in North America to and to potato diseases (Richards and Blood 1973).
+First discovered in Colorado (Šulc 1909), potato psyllids have a history closely tied to potato growing regions and to potato diseases in North America (Richards and Blood 1973).
 The geographical distribution of B. cockerelli ranges from southern Canada to Central America, throughout the Western United States (Munyaneza et al. 2007, Rehman et al. 2010, Butler and Trumble 2012) and a recent introduction to New Zealand (Martin 2008, Liefting et al. 2009, Teulon et al. 2009).

 Interest in potato psyllids grew during the 1920s due to the apparent association of this insect with a condition affecting solanaceous plants known as ‘psyllid yellows’ (Richards 1928, Eyer and Crawford 1933, Richards and Blood 1973).
 More recently, potato psyllids have been identified as vectors of “Candidatus Liberibacter solanacearum” (Lso) (also known as “Candidatus Liberibacter psyllaurous”) (Rhizobiaceae: Alphaproteobacteria) (Goolsby et al. 2007b, Hansen et al. 2008, Munyaneza et al. 2007, Liefting et al. 2009, Cicero et al. 2016).
-Lso is an uncultured gram-negative α-proteobacterium (Liefting et al. 2009) that infects solanaceous plants.
+Lso is an unculturable gram-negative α-proteobacterium (Liefting et al. 2009) that infects solanaceous plants.
 Lso is transmitted to the plant’s phloem by the psyllid’s saliva while feeding (Cooper and Bamberg 2014).

 Symptoms of Lso infection in potato include stunting, swollen axillary buds, aerial tubers, leaf purpling, chlorosis and reduced yield (Munyaneza et al. 2007, 2008).
 Infection also alters tuber sugars and phenolics, resulting in brown stripes that char and blacken when fried (Navarre et al. 2009, Alvarado et al. 2012, Buchman et al. 2012).
-This condition is known as zebra chip disease (ZC) (Munyaneza et al. 2007).
+The condition represented by these symptoms is known as zebra chip disease (ZC) (Munyaneza et al. 2007).
 ZC-affected tubers are unmarketable, which results in large economic losses for growers (Rosson et al. 2006, Munyaneza et al. 2007).
 Yield reduction from Lso infection has ranged from 43% to 93% in some cases (Munyaneza et al. 2008, 2011).

 Lso and ZC symptoms were first described in 1994 in Mexico and first detected in the United States in 2000 (Secor and Rivera-Varas 2004).
 Lso and ZC were first detected in the Pacific Northwest (PNW) states of Idaho, Washington and Oregon in 2011 (Crosslin et al. 2012).
 Since 2011, Lso and ZC continue to threaten potato production in the PNW, increasing production costs for growers (Guenthner et al. 2012, Greenway 2014, Wenninger et al. 2017, Greenway and Rondon 2018).